popitsch/nanopanel2/README.rst

 Np2 supports multiplexed input data and can be configured to automatically run porechop for demultiplexing before any further processing is done.
 Note that you do not need to configure all of your multiplexed samples in case you want to process only a subset of them.
 Np2 will ignore the other samples in this case.
+Please note that porechop is not actively supported anymore and that we will also likely switch to another demultiplexing tool in future nanopanel versions.

 Alternatively, you can do the demultiplexing yourself (make sure that the tool you select results in actual FAST5 and not only FASTQ files) before configuring np2 for each sample individually.